csmertx/csmertx.github.io/content/About/csmertx.md

 #### Purpose of this website
 Storage space for notes and future projects.
 Some of these notes may help Linux beginners, but most are for quick reference.

+#### Gremlin
+grem·lin ˈgrem-lən
+: a cause of error or equipment malfunction (as in aircraft) conceived of as a small mischievous gnome

 #### About Me
 I have considerable hands on experience with Linux and computers.
 My time with Linux started at the beginning of 2013.
 I have been using computers for fun, work, and school since 1987.
 That said, my credentials are in my config files, and so I am not an authority of computer science.
 Regarding these notes, please take care.